conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 **Side effect in Console and Kafka:**

-None!cDeploying this object will only create the Application in Console.
+None!cDeploying this object will only create the application in Console.
 It can be viewed in the Application Catalog.

-### Application instance
+## ApplicationInstance

-Application Instance represent an actual deployment of an application on a Kafka Cluster for a Service Account.
+Application instance represents an actual deployment of an application on a Kafka cluster for a service account.

-This is the core concept of Self-service as it ties everything together: Kafka cluster, service account, ownership on resources and policies on resources.
+This is the core concept of Self-service, as it ties everything together: Kafka cluster, service account, ownership on resources and policies on resources.

 - **API key(s):** <Label type="AdminToken" />
 - **Managed with:** <Label type="CLI" /> <Label type="API" /> <Label type="TF" />